rishitharkulal04/FUTURE_FS_03/README.md

 ## 🚀 Deployment

 The project is deployed using **Netlify** for quick and reliable static hosting.
-No build tools or backend services were required.
+No build tools or backend services were required

 ---